joshwadd/Vehicle_detection/README.md

 Experiments were performed to find the parameters for the HOG feature extraction technique that maximised the classification accuracy for a common classifier.
 The following parameters were found to give the best performance.

-10 **orientations** : number of orientation bins that the gradient information will be spilt up into the histrogram
+10 **orientations** : number of orientation bins that the gradient information will be spilt up into the histogram

 8 **pixels_per_cell** : Cell size over which each gradient histogram is computed